CHTC/templates-GPUs/docker/pytorch_python/README.md

 docker_image = pytorch/pytorch:1.1.0-cuda10.0-cudnn7.5-runtime
 ```

-Also, we need the python script as well as the data transferred to the compute node.
+Also, we need the Python script as well as the data transferred to the compute node.
+These files are located in the [`shared/pytorch`](../../shared/pytorch) directory
 ```
-transfer_input_files = main.py, MNIST_data.tar.gz
+transfer_input_files = ../../shared/pytorch/main.py, ../../shared/pytorch/MNIST_data.tar.gz
 ```

 The rest of the submit file remains the same.
 We run the submit file with